luyandazuma/weather-app/README.md

 # Overview

-Weather-what-where is a simple, responsive web application that allows users to check real-time weather conditions for in city in the world.
-The app fetches data from a weather API and displays temperature, humidity, windspeed, weather conditions and a weather forecast.
+Weather-what-where is a simple, responsive web application that allows users to check real-time weather conditions for any city in the world.
+The app fetches data from a weather API and displays temperature, humidity, wind speed, weather conditions and a weather forecast.

 # Tech Stack

-HTML, CSS, JavaScript, and Weather API (SheCodes.io Weather API).
+HTML, CSS, JavaScript, and Weather API (shecodes.io Weather API).

 # Features

 Search weather by city name.
 Displays current time and day, real-time temperature, description, humidity and wind speed.
-Responsive layout.
 Clean and minimal user interface.

 # How I Built It